1. Can you please introduce yourself with a few sentences? What made you such a passionate tour guide?

 My name is Konstantsa and I am a licensed Bulgarian tour guide since 2012.
 My education in different fields, passion for learning and never-ending enthusiasm for traveling as well as the love for passing my knowledge to others and the chance to communicate with different people made guiding the most exciting job for me.
 I like meeting new people from different cultures and share my love for Bulgaria with them.

 2. During the 2-hour drive from Sofia to Rila Monastery, which are the scenic places you like to stop the group?

 The journey between Sofia and Rila monastery takes us through scenic places in the southern part of the country.
 On the way, we are passing along some amazing mountains but also near to the industrial town Pernik, named after the Slavic god of Thunders.
 Nowadays it is famous with the unique festival Surva, related to the pagan tradition of masquerade games.

 Another nice village with a magnificent panorama of Rila, Pirin and Konyavska mountains is Smochevo.
 There one has an opportunity to see the face of rural Bulgaria.
 Imagine blooming sunflower fields, vineyards and scattered small houses on the backdrop of majestic mountains with rugged peaks.
 It is an ideal place for a photo stop and nature admirations.

 On the way back we are passing through Kocherinovo – the town of storks.
-These birds a deeply connected with the Bulgarian folklore and so important for bringing the spring according to our legends and living tradition of “Granny Marta”.
+These birds a deeply connected with the Bulgarian folklore and so important for bringing the spring according to our legends and the living tradition of “Granny Marta”.